-The new production regime’s proponents claimed it would enable firms to compete on price, quality and turnaround (Author A).
+The new production regime’s proponents claimed it would help firms to compete on price, quality and turnaround (Author A).
 With suitable training, productivity increases could reduce labour cost per piece by 40-60%.
-This broke the pact between factory owners, contractors and male piece-rate workers and brought female workers into factories on fixed salaries supervised by managers, not contractors.
-Female workers had attractions for owners.
-They were unlikely to resist labour process changes as they lacked factory work experience; were deemed malleable having only done household duties or helping husbands/parents informally; were more likely to stay; and were cheaper (Elson and Pearson, 1981).
+This broke the pact between factory owners, contractors and male piece-rate workers and brought women into factories on fixed salaries supervised by managers, not contractors.
+This had attractions for owners.
+Female workers were unlikely to resist labour process changes as they lacked factory work experience; were deemed malleable having only done household duties or helping husbands/parents informally; were more likely to stay; and were cheaper (Elson and Pearson, 1981).

 However, women faced conflicting social pressures.
 Men being the breadwinner was a social norm.
 Being a ‘factory girl’ carried a stigma (Makino, 2012).
-Women wage work was considered legitimate only under extreme economic necessity, which was the case with many working-class families facing extreme financial hardships (Grünenfelder, 2012).
+Women working for wages in factories was considered legitimate only under extreme economic necessity, which was the situation in many working-class families facing extreme financial hardships (Grünenfelder, 2012).
 International development agencies recognised these female workers’ vulnerability and pitched factory work as solving their household economic problems (Author A).
-Our findings suggest that women joining the workforce had little connection with the international agencies’ discourse.
-This decision was instead linked with their personal concerns framed within a patriarchal social order.
+However, we found that women’s reasons for joining the workforce had little connection with the international agencies’ discourse.
+Their decision was instead linked with their personal concerns framed within a patriarchal social order.
 Most women recruited were: 18-25 years old; mainly unmarried; secondary breadwinners; entering the labour market for the first time; did not see work as a career, and came from poor families.
 Their primary personal concern was getting married and to save for a dowry unaffordable by their parents (Makino, 2012).
 Most claimed once this was achieved, they would leave.

 Factory work was not easy.
 Many women had long commuting times resulting in a 12-hour work day.
 They worked on a single workstation for a long time; work was physically demanding, monotonous and repetitive; and supervisory surveillance was strict.
 They often knew they might earn more and acquire more skills doing piece-rate work, but they still consented to the salary-regime.
 This was a reflexive choice whereby social concerns dominated practical concerns.

-A minority of female workers were in their 40’s who had come to work because their household income was insufficient to support important expenses e.g. children’s education, which they thought was important for improving their life-chances.
-They could not afford variability in their monthly income:
+A minority of women were in their 40’s who worked in factories because their household income was insufficient to support important expenses, e.g. children’s education deemed as important for improving their life-chances.
+They could not afford a variable monthly income:

 ‘On piece-rate, there is an uncertainty of work.
 I cannot afford this.
 I work for specific reasons and not for any adventure.
 If I earn less in a month, how I will fulfil my obligations?'
-(Stitching operator, female, married and two kids, 07 years total experience, 02 years with the current firm)
+(Stitching operator, female, married with two children, 7 years experience, 2 years with the current firm)

-Personal concerns vis-à-vis children's education or dowry triggered female workers' reflexive choices within the strict demands of a patriarchal order.
+Thus personal concerns vis-à-vis children's education or dowry triggered female workers' reflexive choices within the strict demands of a patriarchal order.
 Often male family members inspected the factory before allowing female family members to work there.
 Unescorted movement of women and mixing of genders was frowned upon.
 Firms appreciated this and reassured families that they provided a ‘safe’ working environment for women, and they restricted mingling between genders, e.g. by providing segregated canteens for male and female workers or alternate timings for tea/lunch breaks, separate transport, and providing drinking water at their workstation.
 Physical mobility restrictions constrained female workers’ ability to explore better job opportunities elsewhere, but even if they found one, it might not gain family approval, consequently most stayed with their initial employer.
 They could not take any advantage the piece-rate regime might offer due to a gendered division of labour and patriarchy reproduced in factory arrangements.